peeveen/beatprompter/docs/MIDI.md

 on these list items to send the MIDI commands.
 This is useful for triggering MIDI events manually, such as changing lighting, BGM, whatever.

+### Triggering MIDI commands via incoming Control Change messages

+You can configure a parameterless MIDI alias to be triggered when BeatPrompter receives a specific Control Change message.
+Just add the `{midi_control_change_trigger:controller,value,channel}` tag to your alias definition.
+Just like the `midi_program_change_trigger` tag (documented above), the `channel` argument is optional, and you can use wildcards (`*`) for the other values.

+> You should not use a value of 0 or 32 for the `controller` argument, as these are reserved for
+> MSB/LSB Program Change bank select messages.
+Incoming bank select messages will never trigger any
+> commands.

 ## MIDI Beat Clock Signals

 This is obviously a timing-critical feature.
 Due to the nature of the operating system, the